openvinotoolkit/anomalib/anomalib/models/reversedistillation/README.md

 ## Description

 Reverse Distillation model consists of three networks.
 The first is a pre-trained feature extractor.
 The next two are the one-class embedding and the decoder networks.
+TODO

 ## Architecture